 What are your qualifications, training and experience?

-There is a myriad of provider options — from medispas to dermatologists to plastic surgeons.
+There are many provider options.
 Many are great.
 Others are not so good, and can even be practicing improper techniques.
 As NYC-based plastic surgeon, Dr. David Shafer, previously told Spotlyte, “there are loose regulations on who can purchase injectables and who can inject them.”

 Remember to ask your provider for his or her license, how long they’ve been injecting filler, and how many filler procedures they’ve done to date as well as patient before and after photos.

-Dr. Annie Chiu has received payment from Allergan as a consultant.
+Dr. Annie Chiu is a paid Allergan consultant.